Red Wheel/Weiser: Weiser Books

+Quest Books

+In 2023, they acquired Quest Books, previously owned by the Theosophical Publishing House, itself the publishing arm of the Theosophical Society in America.

 Location

-The company has been previously located in Boston and in York Beach, Maine for most of its history.
-In 2006, the editorial department moved to San Francisco and the sales and marketing department moved to Newburyport, Massachusetts.
+After New York, the company was located in Boston, Massachusetts, and then in York Beach, Maine for most of its history.
+In 2006, the editorial department moved to San Francisco, California, and the sales and marketing department moved to Newburyport, Massachusetts.